Olympus 30 mm f/3.5 macro

 Further experimentation could be made with larger reflectors, asymmetric reflectors designed to work best with directional illumination, as well as reflectors with a slightly concave surface facing the subject.
 Very convex subjects, or subjects with deep cavities that tend to remain too dark even with paraxial illumination, are likely to remain a problem.

 Olympus could make such a reflector from vacuum-injected plastic at a very low cost, and give it away together with the lens to show that they really care about their customers.
+Alternatively, a well-designed LED ringlight of minimal thickness and no more than 46 mm in diameter would be a very useful accessory, to help composing and focusing even when electronic flash is used for the actual exposure.

 Focusing in practice